Practitioner Guide

 Open a supplier conversation.
 The EU Method requires verified installation-level emissions data.
 That conversation is slow.
 Starting it in April gives you time.
 Starting it in October does not.

 Model the cash flow.
-A German importer bringing in 32,000 tonnes of embedded emissions at €75.36 per tonne is staring at a €2.4 million certificate bill due by 31 May 2027.
+A German importer bringing in 32,000 tonnes of embedded emissions at €75.36 per tonne is staring at a €2.4 million certificate bill due by 30 September 2027.
 That is a treasury problem, not just a compliance problem.
-The 80 per cent quarterly minimum holding rule means the cash starts flowing well before the annual surrender date.
+Certificate sales open on 1 February 2027, so the buying window is concentrated into eight months, and from 2027 imports onwards a 50 per cent quarterly minimum holding rule means cash starts flowing well before each annual surrender date.

 CBAM is not a future thing any more.
 It is the operating environment.
 The question is not whether to comply.
 The question is how quickly you can make compliance routine.